undabot/json-api-symfony/README.md

 public readonly array $commentIds,
 ```

 **Name** value is what we want to show in response.
-For this example, `article_comments` is the name for this relationship that will be returned in the response.\
+For this example, `article_comments` is the name for this relationship that will be returned in the response.
+If no name is defined in the annotation the relationship will inherit the property name.\
 **Type** value is the resource type of relation to which we're referring.
 Here, we're referring to comments, meaning that a model of type comments related to this model is part of the codebase.
 Keep in mind that the library links only types of the exact name, so if your model is of type `comment`, and you make a mistake and write plural library will throw an error.

 Relationships can be nullable, and to add a nullable relationship to the model, you just need to assign a bool value to `nullable` property inside the annotation, like in the following example.
 Don't forget to null safe type-hint your property in that case, and remember - relationships are not nullable by default.